 It is also important to note that the Coinjar platform does not have regulatory oversight by any national financial bodies.
 This means that there is no guarantee that your funds are safe.

 If you’re looking to alleviate the above concerns, then we would instead recommend Coinbase.

 On top of this, you’ll also have the option of going short, meaning that if you want to profit when cryptocurrencies lose value, you can.

 Coinjar lists a total of five cryptocurrencies.
 This includes Bitcoin, Ethereum, Ripple, Zcash, and Litecoin.
 Coinjar only allows you to go long.
-If you like to have the option of shorting cryptocurrencies, then you’ll need to use a platform like eToro.
+If you like to have the option of shorting cryptocurrencies, then you’ll need to use a platform like Coinbase.
 Coinjar does not offer a live chat facility for its customers.
 You’ll need to raise a support ticket if you need assistance.
 Telephone support is only available to those that are subscribed to the trading plan.
 Coinjar charges a trading fee of 1% every time you buy and sell a cryptocurrency.
 This is expensive in comparison to other cryptocurrency exchanges.
 The team at Coinjar have built a really simple to use the platform, which makes it perfect for inexperienced traders.
 This is also the case with their mobile app.
 You will do if you decide to deposit or withdraw funds with fiat currency.
 However, this option is only available to Australian residents.
 Coinjar allows Australian residents to deposit funds with a local bank card.
 Everyone else will need to deposit and withdraw using cryptocurrencies.
 You won’t be able to obtain leverage with Coinjar.
-If leverage is what you need, you can get this with 15 different cryptocurrencies at eToro.
+If leverage is what you need, you can get this on Coinbase.
 Contents

 Coinjar lists a total of five cryptocurrencies.
 This includes Bitcoin, Ethereum, Ripple, Zcash, and Litecoin.